aidanwilliams01/building-an-api-independent-project/README.md

 2. `GET https://localhost:5001/api/Parks/{id}`

-    Returns the message specified by a parkId.
+    Returns the park specified by a parkId.

     Example: `https://localhost:5001/api/Parks/1`

 3. `POST https://localhost:5001/api/Parks`

-    Posts a new message.
+    Posts a new park.
 Requires a request body containing the field values for the new park.

     Example: